-In its natural state, natural gas is odorless, tasteless and non-toxic—but because it's also flammable, PSE adds a distinctive sulfur or "rotten egg" smell to the gas that's delivered to your home or business.
+In its natural state, natural gas is odorless, tasteless and non-toxic.
+But because it's also flammable, we add a distinctive sulfur or "rotten egg" smell to the gas that's delivered to your home or business.
 If you're unfamiliar with this odor, test the "scratch and sniff" spot inside of our gas safety brochure.

 Look and listen

 You may also see or hear signs of a gas leak, including: